 Back to Top

-Does the US Government regulate radiation exposure?
+Does the Government regulate radiation exposure?

-Yes, there are limits to the amount of radiation a radiation worker (x-ray technician, radiologist, etc) can be exposed to.
+Yes, there are limits to the amount of radiation a radiation worker (radiologic technologist, radiologist, etc) can be exposed to.
 This is set by the Nuclear Regulatory Commission (NRC).
 This is separate from patients in which limits are not really defined, but they should follow the ALARA Principle (As Low as Reasonable Achievable).
 Radiation workers are limited to a total body dose of 50 mSv/yr (≈7 chest CTs) with averages ranging between 2-5 mSv/yr.
 Pregnant workers are limited to 5 mSv during pregnancy (≈7 abdominal x-rays).
 Workers are monitored closely with radiation badges that are collected monthly.

 How much radiation do airport security whole body scanners use?

 There are two types of whole body security scanners at airports which are very different than the baggage scanners.
 Millimeter Wave Scanners use radio waves which are not ionizing (i.e. do not induce cancer).
-Backscatter Wave Scanners use very weak x-rays at a dose of less than 10 microrem per scan (0.001 mSv).
-For comparison it would take;
+Backscatter Wave Scanners use very weak x-rays at a dose of less than 10 microrem per scan (0.0001 mSv)14.

 80 airport security scans to equal 1 day of natural background radiation